TRIO Student Support Services

 - Community and Campus Cultural Events: Cultural Exposé, Performing Art Culture Exposure, and Welcome Gatherings.

 - Financial Aid Assistance: Help completing the FAFSA, scholarship essay and referral assistance, tuition waivers, and Financial Literacy 101 Instruction.

 - Skill Development Workshops: Financial Literacy and Resume Development.

 - Tutorial Assistance: Individualized tutoring and referral to campus/departmental tutoring.

 TRIO Support Student Services participates annually in TRIO National Day of Service, which is a nationally organized event between colleges and universities across the country that unite together to bring awareness and advocate for TRIO Programs.TRIO Student Support Services is a fully-funded program of the U.S. Department of Education in the amount of $228,186.00 annually.
 Sec.
 402D HIGHER EDUCATION ACT OF 1965 SEC.
 402D.20 U.S.C 1070a-14.0.0

 Monday - Friday: 8:00am - 5:00pm

-Applicants need to meet one of the following eligibility requirements:
+All Applicants must meet one of the following federally defined criteria: